moe01324/ESP32_OilTemp/README.md

 There are differen sizes available from VDO.
 Choose the correct one for you car.
 Especially mind the threads and lenght of the sensor.
 My car could only be fitted with the "short" version.
 VDO TEMPERATURFÜHLER 150° OEL M14 x 1,5 kurz
 Long version with M14x1,5: https://amzn.to/32G6v0V
 The sensor is connected only with one wire to the ESP.
-Worry was that the ground is n
+Worry was that the ground is not good enough...
+But first tests show that the received/calculated values are good enough.

 DC/DC Converter
 To convert the 12V DC from the car to 5V that the ESP32 needs.